ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

    }
 ```

-The evaluation round works in two stages.
-In the first stage, the dialog tries to find an answer in the child nodes of the contextual node.
-That is, it tries to match all the conditions of the child nodes of this contextual node.
-If the final child node has a condition of "true", meaning that it is to be used if none of its siblings have been matched, then that node's response is processed.
-Otherwise, if no match is found, the dialog continues to a second stage in which it tries to find an answer to a particular input by matching the top level of dialog nodes.

-The top level of dialog nodes should contain an anything_else node as the last node, which is hit when no match occurred in the conditions of the top level nodes.
-Typically, if an anything_else node is defined, the dialog returns an answer to every user input.

 #### Adding variable to context
 Suppose that we want to return an actionable URL, meaning the response includes a url variable so the end user can click on it to navigate to a new service end point.
 To illustrate this we will present a URL of a business process deployed on BPM on Cloud.
 Therefore we are adding a new intent to support the user's query about accessing the "Supplier on boarding business process".
 Let add the intent named #supplieronboarding with some examples of user's queries: